okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 ### Application CSR object

-The application CSR object defines a certificate signing request for a signature or encryption credential for an application.
+The application CSR object defines a Certificate Signing Request for a signature or encryption credential for an application.

 #### Example